“[A]s he lived for others, so did he die:” The Life of Israel B. Richardson

 Richardson was evacuated to the field hospital at Samuel Pry’s mill, where he waited for treatment for nearly four hours in extreme agony.
 Given Richardson’s rank as division commander, he would have been given immediate attention.
 This suggests Richardson ordered surgeons to care for his men first, an act that may have cost him his life.

 After receiving preliminary treatment, he was taken to the Pry house where he was placed in an upstairs bedroom.
-General McClellan sent Dr. Horace, a member of his staff, and Medical Director Dr. Jonathan Letterman to examine Richardson.
+General McClellan sent Dr. Benjamin Douglas Howard, a member of his staff, and Medical Director Dr. Jonathan Letterman to examine Richardson.
 Both men feared shrapnel had lodged in his left lung and deemed the wound mortal.

 Dr. J.H.
 Taylor, Medical Director of Richardson’s division and a close personal friend, examined Richardson and did not think the lung had been damaged.
 Dr. Letterman urged Taylor to tell Richardson of his fate but Taylor refused saying it would “kill Israel if he did.”
 The wound was excruciating and efforts by doctors to extract the piece of shrapnel embedded in his body proved futile.
 Pneumonia soon set in but Richardson recovered and steadily improved under Dr. Taylor’s care.